 University of Geneva Courses

-All students in Tracks A and B may choose to enroll in Université Genèvè courses from the departments listed below.
+All students in Tracks A and B may choose to enroll in Université de Genève courses from the faculties/departments listed below.
 The language requirement to take full advantage of the courses is advanced.
 Some courses taught in English are available for students with less than two years of French (mostly in the spring semester).

-Courses in social sciences, geography, social history, sociology, political science, socioeconomics, international law and international relations.
+Courses in social sciences, political science, socioeconomics, economics, international management, and international trade.

 One of the oldest translation schools in the world, the FTI of the Université de Genève offers courses in translation, linguistics, multilingual communication, and interpretation.